Dedicated duties of Dover’s 436th AMXS

-U.S. Airman 1st Class Camden Rock, 436th Aircraft Maintenance Squadron crew chief, pushes a worn C-5M Super Galaxy nose landing gear tire at Dover Air Force Base, Delaware, Jan.
-14, 2025.
+Members of the 436th Aircraft Maintenance Squadron hoist an auxiliary power unit at Dover Air Force Base, Delaware, Jan.
+16, 2025.
 The 436th AMXS provides safe and reliable aircraft maintenance support to Team Dover to fulfill global airlift capabilities.
 (U.S. Air Force photo by Senior Airman Dieondiere Jefferies)

 |Date Taken: